Hosea 9

 - Numbers 25:1-3Israel joined himself unto Baalpeor: and the anger of the LORD was kindled against Israel.The shame of Baalpeor recalled in verse 10 - the nation’s first turning to a foreign god at the edge of the promised land.

-- Hosea 14:4I will heal their backsliding, I will love them freely: for mine anger is turned away from him.The book’s last word over the “I will love them no more” of verse 15 - judgment is the painful middle, not the end.
+- Hosea 14:4I will heal their backsliding, I will love them freely: for mine anger is turned away from him.The book’s last word over the “I will love them no more” of verse 15 - judgment is the painful middle, with mercy still ahead.

 - Luke 15:4doth not leave the ninety and nine... and go after that which is lost, until he find it?The wanderers of verse 17 as the Shepherd sees them - the lost sought until found.